ExtendRealityLtd/VRTK/DOCUMENTATION.md

   > `public static bool Raycast(VRTK_CustomRaycast customCast, Ray ray, out RaycastHit hitData, LayerMask ignoreLayers, float length = Mathf.Infinity)`

   * Parameters
-   * `VRTK_CustomRaycast customCast` - The optional raycast object with customised raycast parameters.
+   * `VRTK_CustomRaycast customCast` - The optional object with customised cast parameters.
    * `Ray ray` - The Ray to cast with.
    * `out RaycastHit hitData` - The raycast hit data.
    * `LayerMask ignoreLayers` - A layermask of layers to ignore from the raycast.